 For centuries, Christians around the world and in a variety of denominations have celebrated Advent.
-Advent is celebrating during the four Sundays leading up to Christmas.
+Advent is celebrated during the four Sundays leading up to Christmas.

 Advent means coming.
 It is a time used to specifically prepare one's heart for the celebration of the coming of Jesus Christ in to our world.
-Traditionally each week has a specific focus to reflect on including scriptures and the lighting of a candle in the Advent wreath.
+Traditionally each week has a specific focus to reflect on including scriptures and the lighting of a candle in the

+Advent wreath.

-I personally grew up in a faith tradition that religiously celebrated Advent but honestly it had become so much just "a thing you do" that for most of my life it had little effect on me but this year as I contemplated how I could get more focused on Jesus in this season that really is all about Him and not about my to do list, I was reminded of Advent.
+I personally grew up in a faith tradition that religiously celebrated Advent but honestly it had become so much just "a thing you do" that for most of my life it had little effect on me but as I have grown older and watched the shimmer of the season fade, I come to really appreciate Advent and the ability of this focused time to help reset my heart on things above.

-I was reminded that the traditions of Advent can be a purposeful and tangible way to quiet my heart, to engage with Jesus and to allow Him to overflow in my heart and life at this hectic time of year.
+The traditions of Advent can be a purposeful and tangible way to quiet our hearts, to engage with Jesus and to allow Him to overflow in our hearts and life at this hectic time of year.